Read Time: 11 minutes

 Key features include:

-- Cross-platform compatibility: Available on Windows, macOS, Linux, and FreeBSD.
+• Cross-platform support: Available for Windows, macOS, Linux, and other operating systems.

 Source: Wireshark